mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

     extractor from matlab to odml to merge these two datasets. should not mess around with a pipeline that has been developed over years until a parallel pipeline works as good as this.
+- File structure: PIDXXX_CISXXX_MEAXXX_DIVXXX_[Drugs].mcd
+  ... recording data contains setup metadata, on analysis this metadata is
+      extracted and put into well defined matlab structure.
+- Next to the mcd is a metadata file with the same name; on analysis, the metadata from this file is added to the setup specific metadata.

 ### Neuro course, Data management part